A Writing Retreat

 I have read several pieces and books of Linda's and she captures place beautifully and deeply with details that bring a place to life.
 I think a full week working with her would be a major asset to my or anyone's writing.”

-As a deeply appreciative recent participant, I would urge you to experience Centro Pokkoli for yourself at one of two upcoming workshops in Vitorchiano for the summer of 2009.
+As a deeply appreciative recent participant, I would urge you to experience Centro Pokkoli for yourself at one of two upcoming workshops in Vitorchiano.

-Novelist, poet and translator, Ms. Lappin is the author of "Wintering with the Abominable Snowman" poetry from Kayak press in Santa Cruz, The Etruscan, Wynkin de Worde, Galway Ireland, and Katherine's Wish, which is finalist for the Foreword Book Award for the year 2008 in general fiction.
-She can be reached at: email@example.com
+Novelist, poet and translator, Ms. Lappin is the author of "Wintering with the Abominable Snowman" poetry from Kayak press in Santa Cruz, The Etruscan, Wynkin de Worde, Galway Ireland, Katherine's Wish, and The Soul of Place – A Creative Writing Workbook.